-Boringdon Hall Hotel & Spa is a 5* Elizabethan Manor House situated on the edge of Dartmoor and just ten minutes from the coastal city of Plymouth.
-Home to the award-winning Gaia Spa and the 3 Rosette Gallery Restaurant.
+Boringdon Hall Hotel & Spa is an award-winning 5* Elizabethan Manor House situated on the edge of Dartmoor and just ten minutes from the coastal city of Plymouth.
+Home to the award-winning Gaia Spa and the MICHELIN star and 4 rosette restaurant Àclèaf.

 What makes a stay at Boringdon Hall Hotel and Spa unique?

 Stay at 5-star Boringdon Hall and experience a past that stretches back as far as the Domesday Book.
 Boasting 42 individually designed bedrooms including Four-Poster Bedrooms and two suites, The Royal Suite and The Executive Suite.
 The MICHELIN star and 4 rosette restaurant Àclèaf is where Head Chef, Scott Paton showcases fine dining using only the finest locally sourced ingredients.
 Be tempted by visually stunning and highly executed dishes, this intimate dining den one of the most original places to eat in Devon.
 Gaia Spa is set within the grounds of Boringdon Hall.
 Inspired by the Greek goddess Gaia, the spa is a completely unique place of wellness in Devon, designed with the need for complete wellbeing in mind.

 What are the rooms and facilities on offer at Boringdon Hall Hotel and Spa?